come-maiz/tangamandapio/posts/quality-checklist-before-audit.md

 reasons to do so.
 If you've never worked this way, read [Test Driven Development: By Example](https://www.goodreads.com/book/show/387190.Test_Driven_Development), by Kent Beck.
-It's a quick read, that will help you avoid the temptation of just jump into code without thinking it through.
+It's a quick read, that will help you avoid the temptation of just jumping into code without thinking it through.

 Then, even if you design for testability, you will find many scenarios that are hard to test.
 Gerard Meszaros provides all the answers in